Italjet Dragster

-The Italjet Dragster of the Italian manufacturer Italjet Moto alongside the formula model are the only mass-produced scooters with a RAAD forkless front suspension and a spaceframe.
+The Italjet Dragster is a mass-produced scooters by Italjet moto with a RAAD forkless front suspension and a spaceframe.
 Alessandro and Leopoldo Tartarini obtained a patent for this combination in 1997.
 A rebooted version has been released developed by Massimo Tartarini with the assistance of Andrea Dovizioso and comes in 50cc, 125cc and 180cc.

 Technology

-The forkless front suspension is very unusual for motorcycles, and the Yamaha GTS 1000 (1993–1997) might have been the inspiration for the Tartarini brothers.
-They applied a very innovative technology and an unusual design to their scooter.
+The forkless front suspension is unusual for motorcycles, and the Yamaha GTS 1000 (1993–1997) might have been the inspiration for the Tartarini brothers.
+They applied an innovative technology and an unusual design to their scooter.

 All Dragster marks are based on a space frame, which was designed for more power.
 The wheel dimensions are 120/70–11 front and 130/70–12 rear.
 The 2007 models had a 130/60–13 rear wheel.
 The wheelbase was 1310 mm.
 The mark Dragster 50 was re-edited in 2007 in addition to the mark Dragster 250.
 The forkless front suspension was criticised as leading to "non-harmonic and wobbly dynamics at lower speeds."
 Some critics complained about the noise level of the large water cooled two stroke engine, which had a catalytic converter.